-- The Cultural Transition Program (CTP): The Cultural Transition Program is a 3-week intensive academic and acculturation program held prior to the start of the academic year.
+Cultural Transition Program (CTP): The Cultural Transition Program is a 3-week intensive academic and acculturation program held prior to the start of the academic year for international graduate students.
+The goal of the CTP is to support international students as they navigate the challenging coursework in the graduate school of business.

 Students in the program will develop their oral communication, critical thinking, and business writing skills through case study analysis, introduction to business concepts, and evaluation of current issues in business.
-Students will also gain valuable insight into the US graduate university system including classroom expectations, US cultural norms, and how to work successfully on intercultural teams. - Supplemental Support Courses (SSC): Supplemental Support Courses are 10-week classes offered during the academic year for international graduate students.
-These classes supplement specific core courses offered in the Graduate School of Business that have proven to be challenging for international students.
-Student in SSC will learn practical techniques and strategies that can applied in their core courses while developing their oral and written communication skills.
+Students will also gain valuable insight into the U.S. graduate university system including classroom expectations, U.S. cultural norms, and how to work successfully on intercultural teams.